Will and probate solicitors

 The death of a loved relative or friend can be very hard to deal with.
 Bereavement and the feelings of sadness and loss can be all-consuming, blocking your ability to function normally and deal with practical issues.

-At Morrisons we will help you to navigate the process and address any issues that arise, such as when a will is contested, sensitively and clearly.
+At Morrisons our team of probate and contested wills solicitors will help you to navigate the process and address any issues that arise, such as when a will is contested, sensitively and clearly.
 We will help you work through any disputes and ensure that the distribution of the estate is as it should be, taking the stress away from you and replacing it with the reassurance of having an expert on your side.

 We can also help you deal with the issues that arise when the deceased has not left a will, known as intestacy.
 Our legal team will help you understand how to approach the distribution of the estate.
 Or you may have concerns about the way an elderly or vulnerable person is being influenced or manipulated when making a will.
 We have specific expertise in this area and can advise you, and if necessary, act for the vulnerable individual to ensure that their interests are protected and their wishes respected.